Dallas Arboretum & Botanical Garden Travel Guide

 Chihuly at the Dallas Arboretum

-One of our visits to the Dallas Arboretum was on a beautiful, blue-sky day in 2013.
+One of our visits to the Dallas Arboretum was on a beautiful, blue-sky day.
 We enjoyed the exquisite glass works of Dale Chihuly, on display through out the gardens of the Arboretum.
 A few photographic highlights are shown below.

 |Bold, bright red "flowers" in the gardens of the Arboretum during the Dale Chihuly Exhibit|